peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 What’s the best way to write tests for your React application so that you can feel confident deploying it to production?
 Where should you focus your testing effort and what tools should you use?
 These are questions I’ve been pondering for a while now so I thought I’d share my thoughts on the subject.

 ### Testing Atoms
 I see a lot of Redux apps where components, action creators, reducers, and selectors are tested separately.
 It shouldn’t come as a surprise that a lot of teams follow this approach since it’s what’s described in the [Redux docs](https://redux.js.org/recipes/writing-tests).
-But there are problems with this method.
+But is this the best approach?

 ![Files]({{ site.baseurl }}/images/unit-tests.jpg)

-Firstly, testing these elements in isolation doesn’t guarantee that they will work together as a system.
-For example, a unit test for an [async action creator](https://redux.js.org/recipes/writing-tests#async-action-creators) asserts that a particular action is dispatched but doesn’t ensure that a reducer is configured to handle it.
-Similarily, a unit test for a [reducer](https://redux.js.org/recipes/writing-tests#reducers) asserts that a new state is returned for a given action but doesn’t ensure that the component UI is updated to reflect the new state.
+Firstly, testing these elements in isolation doesn’t guarantee that they will cooperate as a system.
+For example, a unit test for an [async action creator](https://redux.js.org/recipes/writing-tests#async-action-creators) asserts that a particular set of actions is dispatched but doesn’t ensure that a reducer is configured to handle it.
+Similarly, a unit test for a [reducer](https://redux.js.org/recipes/writing-tests#reducers) asserts that a new state is returned for a given action but doesn’t ensure that the component UI is updated to reflect the new state.

 Secondly, most of these tests require you to mock some other part of the system.
 For example, the redux docs recommend using [redux-mock-store](https://github.com/dmitry-zaets/redux-mock-store) to test async action creators.
 As a result, you lose confidence in the integration between what you’re testing and the dependency being mocked.